acoular/spectacoular/docs/install/index.rst

     * `Acoular <http://www.acoular.org/>`_,
     * `Bokeh <https://docs.bokeh.org/en/latest/index.html#>`_,

-The recommended option 1 below ensures that the required packages will be installed properly.
+The recommended Anaconda installation below ensures that the required packages will be installed properly.
-If you do not chose option 1 below for installation, you may have to take care that these are all installed on your machine before you can install SpectAcoular.

-Option 1 (recommended): Anaconda (Windows and Linux)
+Anaconda (Windows and Linux)
 ----------------------------------------------------

 This option assumes that you have the `Anaconda <https://www.anaconda.com/download/>`_ Python-distribution installed on your computer.
 If this is not the case you may `download <https://www.anaconda.com/download/>`_ and install it (highly recommended). **You may install Anaconda alongside any other Python installation on your system**, without the need to interfere with the other Python installation.